-President Donald Trump said on Wednesday he issued a “full and unconditional PARDON” of Rep. Henry Cuellar, a Democratic congressman from South Texas who was charged last year with bribery and acting as a foreign agent.
+President Donald Trump said on Wednesday he would issue a “full and unconditional PARDON” of Rep. Henry Cuellar, a Democratic congressman from South Texas who was charged last year with bribery and acting as a foreign agent.

 Trump, who accused the Biden administration of weaponizing “the Justice System against their Political Opponents,” also said he was pardoning the congressman’s wife, Imelda Cuellar.